kymmt90/LDA/README.md

     vocab2
     vocab3
     ...
-    vocab{#Vocabularies}
+    vocabN

 Each number of lines is `vocabID`.

 ### Example

 There is `lda.BagOfWords` to read dataset from files.
-When using LDA, `lda.BagOfWords` object and other parameters are passed to initialize `lda.LDA`.
+`lda.BagOfWords` object and other parameters are passed to initialize `lda.LDA`.
 For example:

     BagOfWords bow = new BagOfWords("/path/to/docvocabcounts");
     LDA lda = new LDA(0.1                    /* initial alpha */,
                       0.1                    /* initial beta */,
                       50                     /* the number of topics */,
                       bow                    /* bag-of-words */,
                       LDAInferenceMethod.CGS /* use collapsed Gibbs sampler for inference */,
-                      "/path/to/properties"  /* path of properties file */);
+                      "path/to/properties"   /* properties file path */);
+    lda.readVocabs("/path/to/vocabs");
     lda.run();

 These items are available as properties: